jparrill/ztp-the-hard-way/docs/connected-ZTP-flow-hub-deployment.md

       macAddress: "02:00:00:80:12:15"
 ```

-In a Single Node Openshift IPv4 environment, the NMStateConfig would look like this:
+In a Single Node OpenShift IPv4 environment, the `NMStateConfig` would look like this:

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1